Nafly-090/Gemini_API-Integration/README.md

-# Hi there, I'm Nafly! 👋
+# Hi there, I'm Naflan! 👋

 I'm an enthusiastic and dedicated Software Engineering student specializing in Software Technologies.
 I'm passionate about building innovative and efficient web and mobile applications.
 Here's a bit about me: